kavitameena108/Cansat-Ground-Station/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🪲 Bug Report
-about: Create a report to help us improve
+about: Create a bug report to help us resolving the bug
-title: ''
+title: '🪲[Bug]: '
-labels: ''
+labels: '🪲bug'
 assignees: ''

 ---